OfficeDev/outlook-dev-docs/docs/add-ins/authenticate-a-user-with-an-sso-token.md

 ### Using the SSO token as an identity

-If your add-in needs to verify the user's identity, the SSO token contains information that can be used to estblish the identity.
+If your add-in needs to verify the user's identity, the SSO token contains information that can be used to establish the identity.
 The following claims in the token relate to identity.

 - `name` - The user's display name.
 - `preferred_username` - The user's login name.